 - a 3-5 km walk on Day 8, Day 9, Day 10, Day 11 and Day 12.

-Our experienced Tour Guides speak fluent English.
+Our experienced, friendly and professional tour guides speak fluent English.
 They are knowledgeable about local cultures, history and the environment.

 - hotels (7 nights).